-a job.
+NOTE: All tests give a result at the time the test is done.
+In general they give you the ability to start or not start a job.
 These tests do not give a permanent condition of your substrate merely an "at the time the test was performed" indication.

-The use of vapour retarders reduces the potential moisture related problems; Ted Todd recommends the use of vapour retarders with all installations the results.
+The use of vapour retarders reduces the potential moisture related problems; Ted Todd recommends the use of vapour retarders with all installations